 - Download Video (623MB HD video in MP4 format)

-- Zip file with all the toolkit materials for building custom VMs Download File
+- Zip file containing the toolkit files and scripts for building custom VMs

 The root password for the VM's is b3nchm4rk